unionai/unionai-docs/README.md

 ### Jinja2 syntax

-Note that this system uses a cusomized version of the syntax for Jinja2 templating
+Note that this system uses a customized version of the syntax for Jinja2 templating:

 * `{@@ ... @@}` for block statements
 * `{@= ... =@}` for expressions.
 * `{@# ... #@}` for comments.

-This is done avoid conflict with documentation content that might include the standard Jinja syntax.
+This is done to avoid conflict with documentation content that includes the standard Jinja syntax.

 ### The processing pipeline

-The `build.py` script processes the content in the `source/` directory and applies the Jinja2 templating logic as well as adding toctree directives to procduce proper Sphinx markdopwn in the `sphinx_source` directory.
+The `build.py` script processes the contents in the `source/` directory, and builds a separate Sphinx project for each variant in the `sphinx_source/` directory.

-In that directory one entire self-contined sphinc project is created for each variant (BYOC, Serverless, etc.).
+It uses the `sitemap.json` to determine which files are copied into which variant's Sphinx project. and also applies the Jinja2 templating logic to each page to determine it's content based on the variant.

-These pseparate trees rojects are then built by Sphinx to produce the final HTML output in the `build/html` directory.
+Addionally, it adds toctree directives to each `index.md` page based on the hierarchy defined the `sitemap.json`.

-There the output for each variant is placed in a separate subdirectory.
+The resulting Sphinx projects in the `sphinx_source` directory are then each proecessed by `sphinx-build` to produce the final HTML output in the `build/html` directory.

-A top level index page is then copied in at the very top that redirect to the default variant's index page (currently Serverless).
+Again, each variant is placed in a separate subdirectory.

 ## Redirects